mdram83/MyDramLibL/README.md

 - Not Laravel default styling
 - Nicer confirm window for Delete (not raw browser "confirm")
 - Consider more attributes for Music Album (Supporting Bands, Supporting Artists)
+- Consider Form Request instance for itemable (with Book, Music Album child classes)
-- Check sth like require_once on blade side to add artists and guilds datalist only once
+- Check sth like require_once on blade side to add artists and guilds datalist only once - @pushOnce
 - Considering adding movies, games and boardgames and music scores (for family)
 - Then functionalities (groups/friends, more itemable types filtering, buying recommendations etc.)